Mirantis/k0rdent-enterprise-docs-publish/docs/addons/ui/k0rdent-ui-config.md

 ## Enable / Disable the UI

-You don't need to install the {{{ docsVersionInfo.k0rdentName }}} UI because it's installed along automatically, but it is possible to enable and disable it by editing the `Management` object:
+You don't need to install the {{{ docsVersionInfo.k0rdentName }}} UI because it's already included with k0rdent-enterprise, but you can enable or disable it by editing the `Management` object:

 ```shell
 kubectl edit management kcm -n kcm-system